syncfusion-content/blazor-docs/blazor/textbox/input-type.md

 ## Search

 Set the `Search` type to TextBox component.
+It defines a single line text field for entering a search string.

 ```cshtml
 @using Syncfusion.Blazor.Inputs